Boy name origins & meanings

 Famous people with this first name

 Famous people who gave their babies this name

-Adam is the number ninety most popular boys name in the US, according to 2019 Social Security Administration data.
-It has been consistently popular, briefly enjoying a spot in the top 50 from 2000 to 2001, but consistently staying in the top 100.
+According to Social Security Administration data, Adam has been consistently popular, briefly enjoying a spot in the top 50 from 2000 to 2001, but consistently staying in the top 100.

 However, it is the 39th most popular name on FamilyEducation.com.

 According to Google search data analysis, in the last five years Adam was at its peak popularity in January 2019.

 Adam, an Old Testament name, is the name of the first man God created and is often used to reference mankind as a whole.
 Recently, Adam Sandler, Adam Levine, Adam Lambert, Adam Driver, and Adam Brody are some of the most popular namesakes, but there are many, many others.
 While the name has decreased in popularity, it is still oftentimes chosen for fictional characters, appearing in Girl, Adam and Steve, All My Children, and The Young and the Restless to name just a few.

 Adam was searched for most often in the following states:

 Nicknames for Adam

 Pairs well with these middle names